Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Conclusion

 \section{Conclusion}

-In this paper, we introduce HiBO, a novel Bayesian Optimization algorithm designed to efficiently handle high-dimensional search spaces via a hierarchical integration of global-level space partitioning and local modeling.
-HiBO dynamically refines global partitioning information and seamlessly integrates it into local acquisition strategies, thereby accelerating the convergence towards global optima.
-Our comprehensive evaluation demonstrate its effectiveness and practical value on both synthetic benchmarks and, more importantly, on real-world systems.
+In this paper, we introduce HiBO, a novel BO algorithm designed to efficiently handle high-dimensional search spaces via a hierarchical integration of global-level space partitioning and local modeling.
+Our comprehensive evaluation demonstrate its effectiveness and practical value on both synthetic benchmarks and real-world systems.
 Additionally, the visual analysis presents a straightforward validation of its effects in navigating on complex optimization landscapes.
-More discussions on limitations and scalability of HiBO can be found in Appendix \ref{app: discussion} and \ref{app:scalability} respectively.
+Its scalability w.r.t increased dimensionality is empirically validated on the synthetic benchmark. \textbf{More discussions on the scalability of HiBO can be found in Appendix \ref{eval:scalability}}.